thegricean/TDTlite/example_project/README.md

 setenv PATH /afs/ir/data/linguistic-data/TDTlite:$PATH
 ```

+Once the lines are pasted, hit `Esc`, then the combination `Shift+:`.
+Type `wq` and `Enter`, which saves your work and exits the program.
 Some explanations of the environment variables you just set:

 `TGREP2_CORPUS` Set this to the TGrep2 default corpus.
 If you run TGrep2 without a corpus argument, it will run on this corpus.